Welsh Grand National Betting Offers 2021

 The decision paid off, with the bookmaker Coral choosing to sponsor the event in 1973.
 Interestingly, the bookie continues to be the Welsh Grand National’s chief sponsor to this day, making it the longest running sponsorship deal in the entirety of jump racing.

 Still the organisers weren’t entirely happy with the scenario, however, and when the race had to be cancelled due to snow in 1979 it was decided to move it to late December.
 It has remained there ever since, usually taking place on the day after Boxing Day.
-Occasionally it does move to a different time for reasons such as weather or organisational issues, with the 2017 running of the event occurring on the 6th of January 2018.
+Occasionally it does move to a different time for reasons such as weather or organisational issues, with five out of ten meetings between 2010 and 2020 rescheduled due to weather.

 All being well, however, it comes in between Christmas and New Year and many racing lovers use it to give them a clue about what might happen later in the season in the English Grand National and the Cheltenham Gold Cup.

 Knowing the history of the race is useful and can help punters when they’re thinking of which bets to place, but knowing about the racecourse that the event is taking place on can also be a big help.
 It is one of three professional racecourse in Wales, with the other two being Bangor-on-Dee near Wrexham and Ffos Las in the town of the same name.
 It is unquestionably the biggest racing venue in South Wales and is operated by Arena Racing Company.

 There had been racing at St Arvans between 1892 and 1914, which is close to where the current Chepstow course can be found.
 Even so, it wasn’t until 1925 that a group of businessmen formed a company with the aim of buying the neo-classical country house Piercefield House and laying out a racecourse there.